jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

     # the nodes that are connected by gmetad
     gmond_cluster_head:
-    - "10.210.123.90:8663"
+    - "xxx.xxx.xxx.xxx:8663"

     gmond_mode: multicast

     gmond_multicast_port: 8663

-For the meanings of variables, please read the comments in the file and refer to the description for the single cluster scenario.
+For the meanings of variables, please read the comments in the file and refer to the description for the single cluster scenario. **Note that** a variable named `cluster_type` could be indicated if the type of cluster is not `kubespray`.

 ### Installation on multiple clusters and the monitoring server
 Completing the above steps, monitoring for multiple clusters and the monitoring server can be setup by executing: